MitchellMarinoDev/tag_words/README.md

 # tag_words
-A simple CLI program to draw text using hastags; similar to figlet.
+A simple CLI program to draw text using hashtags, similar to figlet.

 ### Usage
 You must run this in the command line.
 Pass in the text that you want to convert as an argument.